sitarskapage/labguy-server/readme.md

    8. `npm i pm2 -g`
    9. `pm2 start bin/www`
    10. Application should be running in the background now.

+## Auto-updates

+1. Add secrets to the forked repo

 ## Todo